 - 1 Do I have to include all debts in a debt management plan?

-- 2 Different debts you can include in a DMP
+- 2 What are the different debts you can include in a DMP?

 - 9 Can council tax arrears be included in a debt management plan?